-This perfectly hearty Manhattan Clam Chowder uses celery root instead of potatoes to keep it flavorful and low carb.
-Keep yourself warm this season with this fabulous comforting soup.
+This perfectly hearty and easy Manhattan Clam Chowder recipe uses celery root instead of potatoes to keep it flavorful and low carb.
+Keep yourself warm this season with this fabulous gourmet soup.

 My favorite time of the year has arrived, Fall.
 Those of us living in southern California are enjoying crisp-cool morning temperatures and warm sunny afternoons.
 It’s finally time to bring out the sweaters and enjoy a warming bowl of soup for lunch or dinner.
 Of course, I eat soup year-round.
 My family loves soup and I not only find it easy to make, but it’s great to have on hand for those days when you just don’t feel like cooking anything.